-Art.
+WAKO Rules Ring Sports Low Art.
 7.2 Procedure if injuries in general.

 In case of injuries besides KO or RSC-H the doctor can give a minimum of quarantine period and recommend treatment at hospital.
 A doctor can require immediately treatment at hospital.

-If a kickboxer or delegates from the kickboxer's nation denies doctors medical advice, the doctor will report in written form immediately to chief Referee or to a WAKO delegate that all medical responsibility are denied and are in the hands of the kickboxer and their team.
+If a kickboxer or delegates from kickboxer's nation denies doctors medical advice, the doctor reports in a written form immediately to the Chief Referee or to a WAKO delegate that all medical responsibility are denied and are in the hands of the kickboxer and their team.
 However, the official result and a quarantine given is valid.